Soda Mountains

 The Soda Mountains are located in the eastern Mojave Desert in San Bernardino County, California, USA.
 The range lies to the north of Interstate 15 west of the town of Baker.

 Geography

-The range reaches an elevation of 1102 m at the western end of the range.
+The range reaches an elevation of 3615 ft at the western end of the range.
 The mountains lie between the Avawatz Mountains to the north and the Bristol Mountains to the south.
 The Cronese Mountains are located southwest of the Soda Mountains.